Tajuria igolotiana

 Tajuria igolotiana is a butterfly of the family Lycaenidae first described by Siuiti Murayama and Hachiro Okamura in 1973.
 It is endemic to the Philippines and found on Luzon, Mindoro and Mindanao islands.
 The forewing length is 17–19 mm.
 Subspecies T. i. fumiae is distributed on Mindanao.

+Etymology.
+The subspecific name is dedicated to Mrs. Fumi KOBASHI, the sister of the author.